CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 We see a ~2-3x increase in execution time (occasionally larger for different data distributions) each time `v_in` grows by 2x.

 The second trend forces us to think about how our algorithm operates when the distribution of values inside `v_in` varies.
-As we widen the range of potential values from our random number generator, the number of potential unique elements along with the expected number of unique values in `v_in` increases.
-This means that our output vector `v_out` may grow larger and larger as the input data distribution widens, leading to `std::find` having to sift through more and more elements each iteration of the `for` loop.
+As we widen the range of input data, the number of potential unique elements along with the expected number of unique values in `v_in` increases.
+This means that our output vector `v_out` is likely to grow larger and larger, and `std::find` will scan more and more elements in `v_out` on each iteration of the `for` loop.

-Here are the results for `v_in` with 2^12 elements with our four different data distributions:
+Here are the results for when the size of `v_in` is fixed to 2^12 elements and we vary the data distribution:

 ```txt
 ------------------------------------------------------------